setfont(8) — Linux manual page

 The correspondence between the glyphs in the font and Unicode

 values is described by a Unicode mapping table.
-Many fonts have
+Many fonts have a

-saved as part of the saved font file when the -O option is used.
+of the saved font file when the -O option is used.
+It can be saved

-It can be saved to a separate file using the -ou file option.
+to a separate file using the -ou file option.
+These options of

-These options of setfont render loadunimap(8) obsolete.
+setfont render loadunimap(8) obsolete.

-The Unicode mapping table should assign some glyph to the
+The Unicode mapping table should assign some glyph to the `missing

-`missing character' value U+fffd, otherwise missing characters
+character' value U+fffd, otherwise missing characters are not

-are not translated, giving a usually very confusing result.
+translated, giving a usually very confusing result.

-Usually no mapping table is needed, and a Unicode mapping table
+Usually no mapping table is needed, and a Unicode mapping table is

-the .psfu extension), so that most users need not worry about the
+.psfu extension), so that most users need not worry about the

 precise meaning and functioning of these mapping tables.